filmhubhq/filmhubhq.github.io/terms.md

 1. **Am I signing over all distribution rights?** No.
     The only rights we take are the obvious ones we need to run the service.
     For example, the right to deliver the titles you upload to Channels on your behalf.
-1. **Can I upload "unsold" titles only?**No. We operate **non-exclusively**.
+1. **Can I upload "unsold" titles only?** No. We operate **non-exclusive**ly.
 We can augment other distribution deals you might have with territories and streaming channels they don't cover.
 We just ask not to deliver to the same streaming channels.
 You can exclude specific streaming channels and territories per title.
-1. **Am I tied into a long term contract?** No. You can withdraw your title(s) from Filmhub at any time, but remain bound to the rules of Channels already delivered to.
+1. **Am I tied into a long term contract?** No. You can withdraw your titles from Filmhub at any time, but remain bound to the rules of Channels already delivered to.

 Now on to the binding [legal text](#filmhub-terms--conditions).